 \subsection{Numerical evaluation}

-We test the accuracy of the generalized DC+ approximation by comparing to full AC simulations.
-We use plain AC load-flow computations in PyPowSyBl~\cite{powsybl2025} without any adaptable grid elements.
+We test the accuracy of the generalized DC+ approximation by comparing it to full AC simulations.
+We use plain AC power flow computations in PyPowSyBl~\cite{powsybl2025} without any adaptable grid elements.
 That is, we disable any type of controller, generator limits, distributed slack and DC grid elements and ensure that the $\pi$-line model is used for all transformers.

-In each test we first carry out an AC load-flow for the $N-0$ case and use the results for the reference values $\hat v_i$ and $\hat \theta_{ft}$ and the computation of the matrix $\matr M$.
+In each test we first carry out an AC power flow for the $N-0$ case and use the results for the reference values $\hat v_i$ and $\hat \theta_{ft}$ and the computation of the matrix $\matr M$.
 Then we run an $N-1$ analysis, simulating the failure of each branch in the grid.
 For each failure, we compute the state variables $v_m$, $\theta_m$ and the power injections $P_m$ and $Q_m$ for each bus $i$ via the generalized distribution factors given by Eq.~\eqref{eq:psi-sigma}.
-We then evaluate the approximation errors, i.e. the deviation from to the full AC results.
+We then evaluate the approximation errors, i.e. the deviation from the full AC results.
 In addition, we compute the approximation error for the common DC approximation for comparison.

 A detailed analysis for the IEEE 14-bus test grid is provided in Fig.~\ref{fig:error-case14}.
 We find that the approximation error in the state variables is very small for almost all outage scenarios; with moderate errors for the outage of branch 1.
 Most importantly, the generalized DC+ approximation given by Eq.~\eqref{eq:psi-sigma} captures the changes in voltage magnitudes well.
-Errors are most pronounced in the nodal reactive power injections.
+Errors are most pronounced for nodal reactive power injections.